KidPudel/web-starter-kit/css/properties.md

 Here are some of the most important CSS properties to know:

 - `display`: specifies how an element should be displayed (e.g. block, inline, inline-block).
-  - `flexbox` and `grid`: layout systems for creating flexible, responsive designs.
+  - `flexbox` and `grid`: layout systems for creating flexible, responsive designs.\
+    - `flex-direction` set column-based or row-based
+    - `flex-shring` in child, we can set it to 0, so it won't shrink at all
+    - `flex-grow` in child, we can set it to 1, so it will scale as our screen stretches
 - `background-color`: sets the background color of an element.
 - `color`: sets the text color of an element.
 - `font-size`: sets the size of the text.